ncbi/vadr/documentation/alerts.md

 ```

   **How to interpret this alert based on the above output**:
-  As reported in the `.alt. file shown above,
+  As reported in the `.alt` file shown above,
   in the CDS feature with name `protein one`, the nucleotides 23 to 28 (length
   6) on the + strand insert after reference model position 23.
 This
   length exceeds the minimum allowed length of 2 (set with the